yalgaer/coins/README.md

 It includes about 50 collections.
 All Russian collections, current Europe collections are included.

-The cat has to smile.
+The cat has to smile always.